-Fire blazes through Rohingya Camp putting lives of thousands of refugees at risk - Bangladesh
+Fire Blazes through Rohingya Camp Putting Lives of Thousands of Refugees at Risk - Bangladesh

 “This is the second big fire to tear through the camps this year, and it is the largest yet.
 It is another devastating blow to the Rohingya refugees who live here.
 Just a couple of days ago we lost one of our health facilities in another fire.
 The risks of fires in these extremely densely populated and confined areas are enormous.

-“We are worried about the impact this event will have on children: those who will have lost their homes, learning centres and child friendly spaces in the blaze.
+“We are worried about the impact this event will have on children: those who will have lost their homes, learning centers and child-friendly spaces in the blaze.
 We are also concerned with the mental health impacts of experiencing such a traumatic event.
 Save the Children is on the ground supporting refugees in distress, and we will be assessing what further aid is needed over the coming hours and days.”

-In collaboration with the Government and other actors, Save the Children is supporting the affected children and their families with temporary safe shelters and working to support children separated from their parents.
-Save the Children has ongoing programs in Health, Nutrition, Food Assistance, Child Protection, Mental Health support and Education.
-The organisation is supporting both the refugees as well as the host communities.
+In collaboration with the government and other actors, Save the Children is supporting the affected children and their families with temporary safe shelters and working to support children separated from their parents.
+Save the Children has ongoing programs in health, nutrition, food assistance, child protection, mental health support and education.
+The organization is supporting both the refugees as well as the host communities.

+Save the Children believes every child deserves a future.
+Since our founding more than 100 years ago, we’ve changed the lives of more than 1 billion children.
+In the United States and around the world, we give children a healthy start in life, the opportunity to learn and protection from harm.
+We do whatever it takes for children – every day and in times of crisis – transforming their lives and the future we share.
+Follow us on Facebook, Instagram, Twitter and YouTube.